 At Coco di Mama, we’re committed to trying to improve our environmental sustainability and have a positive impact on the communities in which our employees and customers live and work.
 We are working on a clear, measurable set of objectives we want to achieve by 2020, which we will share publicly within the next few months.

 As a food-to-go brand, we understand that the biggest opportunity is to reduce the amount of waste created, and especially single-use plastics.
+We also aim to make all of our packaging fully recyclable.
 Some of the ways in which we are reducing our waste include the following:

 We aim to minimise food waste as much as we can, however as all our food is made fresh in each store daily, it is impossible to completely avoid this.
 Wherever possible, we work with the Felix Project as a charity partner to donate our food waste to the homeless in London.
 If you are a charity partner who would like to work with us in this area, please get in touch.

-For the future, we’re looking at how we can reduce our use of takeaway packaging further or make it more compostable.
+For the future, we’re looking at how we can reduce our use of takeaway packaging even further.

 People often refer to working at Coco di Mama like a large (lively) family.
 We are a living wage employer (in fact we’re above living wage) and offer generous employee benefits, including a free meals policy to all staff and employee assistance programmes.
 We offer flexible working contracts which suit our employees.
 Our strong training and development plan has meant that many of our general managers, operations managers and our Head of Operations have worked their way up through internal promotions within the company.